Call the Missouri Department of Health and Human Services 24-hour hotline at 877-435-8411, if you are need of immediate help.

 If you have specific COVID-19 questions for Columbia/Boone County Public Health and Human Services email [email protected]

-Columbia/Boone County Public Health and Human Services have provided the below information for business and organizations.
+Columbia/Boone County Public Health and Human Services Guidelines for Businesses and Organizations.

 The Shared Work Unemployment Compensation Program is an alternative to layoffs for employers faced with a reduction in available work.
 It allows an employer to divide the available work among a specified group of affected employees instead of a layoff.
 These employees receive a portion of their unemployment benefits while working reduced hours.
 To participate, an employer must complete an application for the affected unit within the company, and submit it to the Division of Employment Security (DES) for approval.
 See how to file a Shared Work certification here.